smesh-stanford/smesh-firmware/README.md

 Meshtastic enables text messaging, location sharing, and telemetry over a decentralized mesh network, making it ideal for outdoor adventures, emergency preparedness, and remote operations.

+# Relevant SMesh Changes

+## Config setup
+Upon boot, the firmware has SMesh's custom configuration set in `userprefs_defaults.h`.
+This sets things like enabling environmental sensors, etc. and is baked into the firmware.

+>![WARNING]
+>These settings are only applied upon upload AND THEN hitting the reset button on the meshtastic.
+Currently, meshtastic has a bug that seems to not detect sensors like the PMSA and update your preferences until a reset is performed.

 ### Get Started

 - 🔧 **[Building Instructions](https://meshtastic.org/docs/development/firmware/build)** – Learn how to compile the firmware from source.